-Theory Of Flight
+Theory of Flight

-Forces acting on a powered plane and a glider in flight.
+The diagram above shows the forces acting on a powered plane and a glider in flight.
 The lift produced by a glider acts in a direction angled slightly forwards, providing a force to counter the drag produced.

 After a launch to typically about 1,300ft (but sometimes over 2,000ft when it is windy), the pilot releases the cable and continues the flight from there, hopefully catching a thermal to gain even more height.

-Winch launches are popular because they are cheap, quick, and can achieve a high launch rate if operated efficiently.
+Winch launches are popular because they are cheap, quick and can achieve a high launch rate if operated efficiently.